Man Utd players want Cristiano Ronaldo gone before end of World Cup after interview controversy

 THE BIGGER PICTURE: The news comes after the first instalment of Ronaldo's interview with Piers Morgan on TalkTV aired on Wednesday night, revealing some scathing opinions of many people associated with United, both past and present.
 After a brutal review of Ralf Rangnick's time in charge, the Portugal international then claimed that current boss Erik ten Hag lacks respect for him.

 AND WHAT'S MORE: The ramifications of Ronaldo's outburst on the United dressing room are difficult to hide.
-Raphael Varane admitted that the controversial interview has had an effect on his team-mates, and Bruno Fernandes appeared to greet Ronaldo in a slightly hostile fashion when they met up for international duty with Portugal on Monday.
+Raphael Varane admitted that the controversial interview has had an effect on his team-mates, and a video showing Bruno Fernandes appearing to offer a frosty reception to his team-mate when the pair met up on international duty went viral.

 STORY IN THREE PHOTOS: